Steve Smith Sr.: 2010 season

 2010 was Smith's worst season as a starter since 2002.
 Although he led the team in both receptions and receiving yards, he only managed 46 catches for 554 yards.
-In addition, he only caught two touchdown passes, 1 fewer than rookie David Gettis.
+In addition, he only caught two touchdown passes.
 Smith's low numbers were due to the total lack of team offense behind rookie quarterback Jimmy Clausen.
-The Panthers finished last in most offensive categories and with a 2–14 record, which was the worst in the 2010 season, securing the 1st overall pick in the 2011 NFL draft.
+The Panthers finished last in most offensive categories and with a 2–14 record, which was the worst in the 2010 season, securing the first overall pick in the 2011 NFL draft.
 Smith's dissatisfaction led to widespread rumors amongst the Panthers fan base that the star receiver wanted to be traded from the team for the 2011 season.

 2011 season

-Smith opened up the 2011 season strong, gaining 178 yards and 2 touchdowns on 8 catches, including a 77-yard reception for a touchdown.
-Smith followed his week 1 performance with another 150-yard receiving game, but had a fumble during the game as well.
-On November 27, 2011, Smith surpassed the 1,000-yard receiving mark.
+Smith opened up the 2011 season strong, gaining 178 yards and two touchdowns on eight catches, including a 77-yard reception for a touchdown.
+Smith followed his week 1 performance with another 150-yard receiving game, but had a fumble during the game as well in the 30–23 loss to the Green Bay Packers.
 During Week 14, he became the 35th player in NFL history to reach the 10,000-yard receiving mark after a 125-yard performance against the Atlanta Falcons.
-Smith reached a total of 1,394 yards on 79 catches, and was one catch away from reaching the 700 rec mark.
+He had eight receptions for 181 yards in a 34–29 loss to the Chicago Bears in Week 4.
+He had seven receptions for 143 yards in a 33–20 win over Washington in Week 7.
+Smith reached a total of 1,394 yards on 79 catches, and was one catch away from reaching the 700 receptions mark.
 Smith was selected to his fifth Pro Bowl.
+He was ranked 35th by his fellow players on the NFL Top 100 Players of 2012.

 2012 season

 Prior to the season, he signed a three-year extension worth $18 million.
 Smith played in all 16 games in 2012, recording 73 receptions for 1,174 yards and four touchdowns.
+He had five games on the season going over 100 receiving yards.
+He was ranked 84th by his fellow players on the NFL Top 100 Players of 2013.

 2013 season

 "I don't know.
 You go and ask him, 'cause he didn't finish the game.
 Ice up, son.
 Ice up."

-— Smith, in response to his scuffles with Talib during the game.
+— Smith, in response to his scuffles with Patriots cornerback Aqib Talib during a game.

 In 2013, Smith continued to play well, despite hauling in only 64 receptions, his lowest since 2010.
 On December 22, 2013, Smith received a PCL sprain against the New Orleans Saints.
 The Panthers came out on top of the Saints 17–13.
 Smith received his 800th reception in the 2013 season.

 Smith was released by the Panthers on March 13, 2014.
 The Panthers have not reissued his #89 jersey since then; while it has not been formally retired, it is understood that no Panther will ever wear it again.